Xilinx/mlir-aie/programming_examples/basic/vector_reduce_min/README.md

 ## Source Files Overview

 1. `aie2.py`: A Python script that defines the AIE array structural design using MLIR-AIE operations.
-This generates MLIR that is then compiled using `aiecc.py` to produce design binaries (ie. XCLBIN and inst.txt for the NPU in Ryzen AI).
+This generates MLIR that is then compiled using `aiecc.py` to produce design binaries (ie. XCLBIN and inst.txt for the NPU in Ryzen™ AI).

-1. `test.cpp`: This C++ code is a testbench for the design example targetting Ryzen AI (AIE2).
+1. `test.cpp`: This C++ code is a testbench for the design example targetting Ryzen™ AI (AIE2).
 The code is responsible for loading the compiled XCLBIN file, configuring the AIE module, providing input data, and executing the AIE design on the NPU.
 After executing, the program verifies the results.

 1. `test_vck5000.cpp`: This C++ code is a testbench for the design example targetting the VCK5000 PCIe card (AIE1).
 The code is responsible for configuring the AIEs, allocating memory, providing input data, and executing the AIE design on the VCK5000.
 After executing, the program verifies the results.

-## Ryzen AI Usage
+## Ryzen™ AI Usage

 ### C++ Testbench